LBPHaxMods/ProjectLighthouse/README.md

 Project Lighthouse is a clean-room, open-source custom server for LittleBigPlanet.
 This is a project conducted by the [LBP Union Ministry of Technology Research and Development team](https://www.lbpunion.com/technology).

-This fork was simply created for the quick idea of a LBR developer Private Server, not much to be found here.
+This fork was originally created for the quick idea of a LBR developer Private Server, however the server that uses this is mostly now used for experiments e.g tesing early builds of LBP3 with Project Lighthouse after the server shutdown.
+Below is the standard Project Lighthouse README info.

 ## DISCLAIMERS (Please read!)